oznogon/cc-srd5/README.md

   Additionally, many Product Identity terms are used in the *SRD* only in examples and are, at best, unnecessary.
 In several cases, the Product Identity terms only add confusion for people with limited or no knowledge of the copyright-reserved, trademark-protected campaign settings or accessory products, and the *SRD* is arguably improved by removing them.

   When the first-party publisher released the *SRD 5.1*, its updates to the original *SRD 5.0* were largely comprised of removing Product Identity terms from that original *SRD*.
-However, that update did not remove all such terms, nor did it even remove such terms with internal consistency, leaving existing Product identity terms in but orphaned of any context while even adding new ones without context.
+However, that update did not remove all such terms, nor did it even remove such terms with internal consistency, leaving existing Product Identity terms intact but orphaned of any context, while even adding new and unnecessary Product Identity terms without context.

-  By removing potentially protected terms that the first-party publisher negligently left in their openly-licensed reference document, this project aims to make the rules safer to reuse in publicly distributed homebrew and hobby projects.
+  By removing potentially protected terms that the first-party publisher negligently left in their openly licensed reference document, this project aims to make the rules safer to reuse in publicly distributed homebrew and hobby projects.

 </details>